tonywu6/mdbookkit/docs/src/rustdoc-link.md

 1. Have [rust-analyzer]:

-   - If you already use the [VS Code extension][ra-extension], the server binary that comes with it will automatically be used, no extra setup is needed!
+   - If you already use the [VS Code extension][ra-extension], this project will automatically use the server binary that comes with it, no extra setup is needed!
    - Otherwise, [install][ra-install] rust-analyzer (e.g. via `rustup`) and make sure it's on your `PATH`.